Right to Prohibit Infringement

 In the case of multiple applicants, the first point is applied to the applicants in the order of appearance, then the second point to the applicants in the order of appearance (Article 7(2) of Regulation 1257/2012).

-If this still does not resolve the issue, German law is applied (Article 7(3) of Regulation 1257/2012).
+If this still does not resolve the matter, German law is applied (Article 7(3) of Regulation 1257/2012).

-Is the Agreement on a Unified Patent Court national law?
+Is the UPC Agreement national law?

-I am not sure whether this is far-fetched … but it has the advantage of making the puzzle work …
+I am not sure whether this is far-fetched… but it has the advantage of making the puzzle work…

 Different rights between a national patent and a unitary patent?

-We can clearly see the difficulty here: if these are the same rights and effects, the list of rights mentioned above must be strictly identical in each national law.
+We clearly see the difficulty here: if these are the same rights and effects, the list of rights mentioned above must be strictly identical in each national law.

-And we know full well that this is not (yet) the case …
+And we know full well that this is not (yet) true…